giantswarm/docs/src/content/overview/architecture/_index.md

 The Giant Swarm platform is build on top of `Kubernetes` based on [`Cluster API`](https://cluster-api.sigs.k8s.io/), an open source  sub-project that standardizes the cluster lifecycle management across different cloud providers or on-premises infrastructure.

 The platform API is the regular `Kubernetes` API of your central _management cluster_ and is your interface for deploying workload clusters and applications, or to reach other capabilities such as the observability and security dashboards.
-Thanks to being based on `Kubernetes`, you can use the same tools and workflows you are already familiar with, such as `kubectl`, `GitOps` or any other existing tooling compatible.
+Thanks to being based on `Kubernetes`, you can use the same tools and workflows you are already familiar with, such as `kubectl`, `GitOps` or any other existing Kubernetes-compatible tooling.

 In Giant Swarm, the management cluster is also used for enhancing the platform with capabilities, such as monitoring, alerting, policy management, and many more.
 You can use the platform API of our management clusters to configure these capabilities and even add your own capabilities through operators.